hbz/oerworldmap/public/pages/about_german.md

 ### Philipp von Böselager (Back-End Developer)
 ![Philipp von Böselager](/assets/images/image05.png)
-Philipp ([@boesephil](https://twitter.com/boesephil) on Twitter) is a Java developer in the field of Computational Linguistics (CL).
-After having worked with search engines, parsers, neural networks and speech synthesis in the course of his CL studies at the University of Cologne he went on to gain general IT experience at a German 1000 head counting, Java focused company.
+Philipp ([@boesephil](https://twitter.com/boesephil) on Twitter) ist Java-Entwickler im Bereich Computerlinguistik (CL).
+Nachdem er im Laufe seines Studiums an der Universität Köln mit Suchmaschinen, Parsern, neuronalen Netzen und Sprachanalyse gearbeitet hat, hat er sich allgemeine IT-Erfahrung #### he went on to gain general IT experience at a German 1000 head counting, Java focused company.
 Later on he worked as a backend developer in an Gardner Magic Quadrant American eDiscovery company, finally heading for the open minded spirit of the University-related hbz again.
 He is deeply convinced of the WWW to serve for the common welfare and therefore being open and truly loves to work on a project he severely identifies with.

 ### Karin Driesen (Online Editor)
 ![Karin Driesen](/assets/images/Karin-Driesen-130.jpg)